nemohan/doc/other/git/3 Inspecting a repository/git blame.md

  README.md edited online with Bitbucket
 ```

-`git blame` only operates on individual files.
+<font color="red">`git blame` only operates on individual files</font>.
 A file-path is required for any useful output.
 The default execution of `git blame` will simply output the commands help menu.
 For this example, we will operate on the README.MD file.
 It is a common open source software practice to include a README file in the root of a git repository as documentation source for the project.

 ```
 git blame README.MD